torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 ## STOMP

-STOMP is a wire-level protocol (unrelated to WebSockets) defining messaging semantics.
+STOMP is a wire-level protocol (unrelated to the WebSockets protocol) defining messaging semantics.
 STOMP does layer nicely on top of WebSockets, though, and keeps applications from having to deal with the lower-level data-framing.
 STOMP also adds the benefit of multiplexing multiple named streams of data (in the form of messaging destinations) across a single WebSocket connection, which results is lower resource usage